shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-android.md

  public void pauseAd();
 ```

-##  Fetch the Attributes of a Loaded Video Creative
+## Fetch the attributes of a loaded video creative

 Once the video is loaded, you may retrieve various creative attributes: